ByteQuix / Blog / Article

 ByteQuix / Last updated

 Mold shops do not quote like other manufacturers.
-The math involves up-front tooling costs amortized over an estimated production run, plastic-resin pricing that changes weekly, secondary operations on parts that have not been molded yet, and customer relationships where the tooling stays at the shop for 5 to 15 years.
-Generic manufacturing quoting tools (Paperless Parts, Quote Software, ProShop) handle most of this badly.
-Here is what a mold-shop-specific quoting system actually needs to do.
+The math spreads up-front tooling cost over an estimated run.
+Resin prices move weekly.
+Secondary operations get priced on parts that have not been molded yet.
+And the tooling stays at the shop for 5 to 15 years.
+Generic quoting tools (Paperless Parts, Quote Software, ProShop) handle most of this badly.
+Here is what a mold-shop system actually needs to do.

 The four jobs that generic tools mishandle